Skip to content

 fruit = None

 The fruit variable which is currently set to the special value None is used to indicate which fruit we are currently displaying.
 When fruit is None it means that no fruit is to be displayed.
 When fruit is an Actor then it is to be displayed.
-Change the draw() function to read as follows to ensure fruit gets drawn each frame when it is a value other than None:
+Add the following code before the call to pgzrun.go() to ensure fruit gets drawn each frame when it is a value other than None:

 if fruit is not None: